a-ram-1/cbb-750-final/index.md

 ##### Vectorization of Note Data - selecting our approach

 In homework 4, we vectorized at the word level.
 This means that each word within a total corpus of words was tokenized, and each token was given a vector.
 The vectors represent weights.
-Weights are assigned based on the vectorized word’s relationship & proximity to other words, given the corpus on which the vectorization model is trained.
+Weights are assigned based on the vectorized word’s relationship and proximity to other words, given the corpus on which the vectorization model is trained.
 We used Word2Vec.

 In homework 5, we vectorized at the document level.
 We used a classical approach with one-hot encoding of each token within the document.
 The resulting data frame of document vectors (each row representing a single vectorized document) contained a series of 1’s and 0’s.
 Column names represent the top tokens throughout the entire corpus.
 Each row contains a 1 in columns titled with a token that lies within that document.
 This method is carried out using CountVectorizer, but it does not include weights, and has a few down-sides.
 It is typically more bulky than weighted vectorization methods.
 It also incurs data loss when the columns are cut down to only the top tokens within the corpus, i.e. less-frequent tokens will be cut from the resulting vector.